The House by the Lake

 The House by the Lake is a 1956 British stage thriller in three acts, by Hugh Mills.
 The main characters are Maurice and Stella, a brother and sister who plot to murder their unlikeable brother, Colin.
 The other characters include Maurice's wife, Janet, Colin's long-suffering wife, Iris, and Colonel Forbes, a neighbour.

-It premiered in London's West End, where it ran for two years, starring Flora Robson and Andrew Cruickshank; and has since become a staple of amateur dramatics.
+It premiered at the Prince of Wales Theatre, Cardiff before transferring to London's West End, where it ran for two years, starring Flora Robson and Andrew Cruickshank; and has since become a staple of amateur dramatics.

 Original production

 The play, directed by John Fernald, opened at the Duke of York's Theatre on 9 May 1956, with the following cast: